 I compiled this Covid-19 disease information for use by family and wanted to share it with others, especially for those of us in the Greater New Orleans Metropolitan area.
 I retired from a public health career, and used those skills to find current information from relevant sources.
 Please inform yourselves and take care.

-As of April 18, 2020 there are 23,580 known cases and 1267 deaths from Covid-19 in Louisiana.
+[From 6 months prior- As of April 18, 2020 there were 23,580 known cases and 1267 deaths from Covid-19 in Louisiana.
 The death rate here in those 70 years or older is now at 19.6%.
 Black people make up about 33% of our population, but their current death rate is 59.29% (per the State Department of Health).
-Go here for an article about the national high mortality rates among black people.
+Go here for an article about the national high mortality rates among black people.]

 What are coranaviruses?
 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe respiratory syndrome diseases such as MERS and SARS (and now Covid-19).